riticulus/RCH_Hackathon/README.md

 - Call existing **Raiffeisen** APIs to get anonymized and [categorized financial user transactions](TODO) and integrate [financial user budget risk calculations](https://github.com/riticulus/RCH_Hackathon/blob/master/swagger%20hyporechner.json) into your application.

+### Support
+Are you unsure if your ideas meet our expections?
+Don't hesitate to visit us at our Raiffeisen RAIlab show stand and talk to our representatives.

+Do you have trouble connecting the devices?
+Problems using the APIs?
+Experts from Microsoft and Raiffeisen will help you with technical questions.

+Is your energy level low?
+Meet us at the Raiffeisen RAIlab show stand and relax with a free energy drink.
+:battery: